phyrenight/Udacity-project-2/README.md

 ## To run program
--navigate to the directory that contains the
+- navigate to the directory that contains the
--type `psql -f tournament.sql`
+- type `psql -f tournament.sql`
--type `python tournament_test.py`
+- type `python tournament_test.py`